 The NHVR recognises that heavy vehicle drivers in Australia may need to use their fatigue-regulated heavy vehicle for personal reasons from time to time as they cannot reasonably access alternative means of transport.
-Currently, any activity involving a fatigue-regulated heavy vehicle is counted as work and limited by the Heavy Vehicle National Law.

-Proposed work and rest hours exemption
+National work and rest hours exemption notices

-The NHVR is proposing a national work and rest exemption notice that would provide up to an hour of additional work time to allow drivers to use a fatigue-regulated heavy vehicle for personal activities.
+- The National Heavy Vehicle Work and Rest Hours Exemption (Personal Use) Notice 2021 (No.1) | PDF, 710KB provides up to an hour of additional work time to drivers under Standard Hours to use a fatigue-regulated heavy vehicle for permitted personal activities.

 - stowing or retrieving personal effects from a fatigue-regulated heavy vehicle